 - Interviews with our favorite book people.

-We hope you enjoy our fledgling effort and discover some new (and old) books along the way.
+We hope you enjoy Lost in a Book and discover some new (and old) books along the way.

 A note from AKid@Heart, Keeper of the Blog: Unless a word is flat-out missing or garbled, I will not be editing and revising LitKid’s reviews, as I believe they should be authentic ~ served straight-up from her keen mind and colorful imagination.